drcscodes/drcs.codes/docs/ai/slides/intro-ai.md

 ## Four Approaches to AI

-Decompose AI into thinking and acting, and define standards of performance as fidelity to humans and quanitative rationality.
+Decompose AI into thinking and acting, and define standards of performance as fidelity to humans and quantitative rationality.

 ```{=latex}